staraa25/Amazon-Clone/README.md

 Develop a complete admin panel for product and order management.
 Credits

-@ This project is developed by [Your Name] as a part of learning and improving front-end development skills.
+@ This project is developed by Anish Andhyal as a part of learning and improving front-end development skills.